boraaaydin/CleanArchitecture.NetTemplate/ReadMe.md

 `dotnet new cleanarchitecturetemplate -o "MyApp"`

 #### Other commands :
-- delete template :
+- list all templates : `dotnet new --list`
-`dotnet new --uninstall .`
+- delete template : `dotnet new --uninstall .`
 - search template on Nuget.org : `dotnet new --search keyword`